apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segmentmk.md

 A bulk segment whose length is `n` bytes consists of `n div 4096` block records of 4KiB each followed possibly a block record of `n mod 4096` bytes, if there still are remaining bytes in the segment.
-The structure of a bulk segment can thus be parsed based only on the segment length.
+The structure of a bulk segment can thus be determined based only on the segment length.

 Data segments
 -------------